kmetz/coro2sens/README.md

 - Install (or update) your board platform:
   (*Tools –> Board –> Board Manager...*)
   - Install `esp8266` or `esp32`.
-- Install (or update) the following libraries using the built-in library manager
+- Install (or update) the following libraries using the built-in library manager:
   (*Tools –> Library Manager...*)
   - For ESP8266:
     - `SparkFun BME280`